mfkiwl/docs-6/docs/software_usr/ppengine_config_blocks/cdgnssconf.rst

 UNDIFFERENCED_ZENITH_STATIONARY_PSEUDORANGE_STD
 -----------------------------------------------
 Default = 5
 Standard deviation of the undifferenced pseudorange measurements while rover is stationary, assuming a transmitter at zenith, in meters.
-This value can be set larger ``than UNDIFFERENCED_ZENITH_PSEUDORANGE_STD`` to account for the increased multipath that stationary rover antennas suffer.
-If unspecified by the user, this parameter defaults to the same value as ``UNDIFFERENCED_ZENITH_PSEUDORANGE_STD``.
+This value can be set larger than UNDIFFERENCED_ZENITH_PSEUDORANGE_STD to account for the increased multipath that stationary rover antennas suffer.
+If unspecified by the user, this parameter defaults to the same value as UNDIFFERENCED_ZENITH_PSEUDORANGE_STD.
 Stationarity is determined using the velocity component of the rover standard navigation solution.

 UNDIFFERENCED_ZENITH_TRANSIENT_PSEUDORANGE_STD
 ----------------------------------------------